hokhyk/laravel5/laravel5 notes.md

 you to prevent certain higher-sensitivity features from being accessible by remember token, and you can require users to reenter their passwords.

+### Manually Authenticating Users
+The most common case for user authentication is that you’ll allow the users to provide their credentials, and then use auth()->attempt() to see whether the provided credentials match any real users.
+If so, you log them in.
+But sometimes there are contexts where it’s valuable for you to be able to choose to log a user in on your own.
+For example, you may want to allow admin users to switch users.

+1. There are two methods that make this possible.
+First, you can just pass a user ID: auth()->loginUsingId(5);

+2. Second, you can pass a User object (or any other object that implements the Illuminate\Contracts\Auth\Authenticatable contract): auth()->login($user);